KurtSanders/Hubitat-Xbar/README.md

 * Access from Home Network or Anywhere API strings

 ### Overview:
-Monitor and control [Hubitat™](https://hubitat.com/) devices, sensors, Hubitat® Safety Monitor, Modes from the Apple  MacOS Menu Bar.
+Monitor and control [Hubitat™](https://hubitat.com/) devices, sensors, Hubitat® Safety Monitor, and Modes from the Apple  MacOS Menu Bar.
 This application is controlled via the Hubitat user app named **'Hubitat → XBar App'**.
 A Python3 script file is installed locally on the Apple  Mac in the Xbar's Application plugin folder (~/Library/Application\ Support/xbar/plugins) and configured with your Hubitat OAuth application string.

 The Hubitat → Xbar application works with the [Xbar](https://xbarapp.com/dl) as a custom XBar Plugin and is controlled via the Hubitat → Xbar App.
 Hubitat → Xbar App **displays** thermostat information, temperature, relative humidity, event-log statistics, contacts, music players, presence devices, locks, lights, and motion sensors.
 It can also **control** color control (RGB) device levels, switch/dimmer level devices, locks and also thermostat control via the MacOS menubar.
 The Mac menubar icon can be a thermostat reading, contact sensor, lock sensor or switch sensor and upon clicking the displayed state icon, renders more detailed information on all the sensors selected in the App's GUI.